 Kilims are made by interweaving the weft and warp strands of yarn very tightly to produce a flat rug.
 The absence of any pile is a hallmark feature of kilim rugs.
 The kind of weaves used are technically a type of tapestry weave in which the horizontal strands are pulled downward tightly so that they completely cover the vertical warp strands and hide them.

 To start with weaving a kilim, warp threads of cotton, linen or wool are stretched tightly across on a vertical loom.
 The weaver then weaves weft threads in bright colors across the warp to create the desired pattern.
 The rug is woven so tightly that no sign of the plain warp threads are visible.
 When the rug is finished, the warp threads are tied off to create a fringe.

 Kilim rugs are typically woven with floral or geometric themes.
 Many kilims will have some kind of tribal insignia that act as a reference to the area in which they are woven.

-Because kilim have a flat weave and no pile, they are usually very thin, and depending on the fibers used for the weft, they can be quite coarse or soft.
+Because kilim has a flat weave and no pile, they are usually very thin and depending on the fibers used for the weft, they can be quite coarse or soft.
 Cotton, wool, and silk are all fairly common choices of fiber.
 In addition to being used as floor coverings, kilims are also used as saddle pads, prayer rugs and as wall hangings to help insulate homes.